- Home

 Health Insurance Counseling & Advocacy Program

 Free, objective counseling and advocacy services to Medicare beneficiaries and their families who need assistance with Medicare enrollment and with issues involving Medicare and associated insurance programs, including prescription drug coverage.
 Appointment Required.
-For scheduling call 925-602-4168.
-For information call 925-602-4163.
+For scheduling and information, call (925) 655-1393.

 Healing Through Grief

 Help for Mac, iPad and iPhone users.
-Bring your questions and your equipment!
+Bring your questions and your devices!

-The following services are not affiliated with or provided through Senior Center.
-If you have questions regarding their services please call the numbers listed:
+The following services are not affiliated with or provided through the Pleasant Hill Senior Center.
+If you have questions regarding their services please call the numbers listed.

 Transportation Services

-• Pleasant Hill Senior Van: 925-671-5272 Door to door service, for just $1.50 each way, is available to Pleasant Hill residents aged 55 and older.
+Door to door service, for just $1.50 each way, is available to Pleasant Hill residents aged 55 and older.
 This wonderful service will take residents anywhere within city limits, and to some medical facilities in neighboring communities.
-Appointments are available Monday through Thursday from 9 a.m. - noon and 1 to 4 p.m.
-Hours may vary due to COVID-19, please call and ask ahead of time.
+Appointments are available Monday through Thursday from 9:00 am-12:00 pm and 1:00 -4:00 pm.

 Contra Costa County Mini Guide to Aging and Adult Services